LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

 ### Configuration

 {: .important}
-See the [Getting Started](third-party-bots-getting-started.html) guide first to complete bot configuration pre-requisite steps.
+See the [Getting Started](third-party-bots-getting-started.html) guide first to complete the necessary preparations for your account to use Third Party Bots

 #### Prerequisite for Vendor Configuration